 As a huge fan of the Med and in particular the smaller, less commercialized islands such as Porto Santo, Corsica and Gozo, I have had the Canary Island of La Gomera in my line of sight for some time.

-I feel it may be third time lucky very soon as its still very much on my wish list and a post pandemic dash may be on the cards particularly now my appetite has been whetted once again by my good friend Lawrence Peachey who, out of the blue, sent me this blog on the beautiful and somewhat mysterious island of La Gomera.
+I feel it may be third time lucky very soon as it is still very much on my wish list and a post-pandemic dash may be on the cards particularly now my appetite has been whetted once again by my good friend Lawrence Peachey who, out of the blue, sent me the following blog on the beautiful and somewhat mysterious island of La Gomera.

 Just a 45 minute fast ferry crossing (www.fredolsen.es) takes you from the bustle of Tenerife to the tranquillity and spectacular scenery of San Sebastián de la Gomera.
 On route make sure you look out for dolphins and whales from the ferry or take a boat trip out to see them swimming in the Atlantic.